Disney (the mouse house)

 The Artemis Fowl film rights were initially purchased by Miramax in 2001.
 The company was then run by Harvey Weinstein and the development process saw several drafts from a succession of writers and even directors.

-The Artemis Fowl screenplay is being written by Michael Goldenberg, who wrote Harry Potter and the Order of the Phoenix.
+The Artemis Fowl screenplay was written by Michael Goldenberg, who wrote Harry Potter and the Order of the Phoenix.

 For those who know nothing about the series of immensely popular books for kids, it is “about 12-year-old Artemis who is a millionaire, a genius — and above all, a criminal mastermind.
 But Artemis doesn’t know what he’s taken on when he kidnaps a fairy (Captain Holly Short of the LEPrecon Unit) to harness her magic to save his family.
 These aren’t the fairies of the bedtime stories — they’re dangerous.”